-A few years ago, while vacationing in Costa Rica, my husband and I experienced an exhilarating sunset horseback ride.
-It was cool as heck galloping along the beach, with the sand being kicked up in the air behind us, and feeling the mist of the waves crashing onto the shore beside us.
+Years ago, while vacationing in Costa Rica, my husband and I experienced an exhilarating sunset horseback ride.
+It was cool as heck galloping along the beach, with the sand being kicked up in the air behind us, and feeling the ocean mist from the waves crashing on the shore beside us.

 We both thought the young guy who was guiding us had the most amazing job.

 His daily work was to care for the horses during the day, and then take tourists out at the end of the day for a sunset horseback ride.

 At the end of our journey, we thanked him, tipped him and gushed about what a fun job he had.

 But, he wasn’t happy with it.

 He said, “I want to go to America to make real money and live a better life.
 Like the life I see on television.”

 We told him that, yes, he could have the opportunity to make more money in America, but the cost of living is also very high.
 Especially, where we lived in New York City.

 He had one goal… to go to America and make more money.